atulmy/oauth/README.md

 # OAuth

-OAuth 2.0 examples for various providers in one place.
+OAuth 2.0 implementation for various providers in one place.

 This project contains OAuth 2.0 implementation for various providers and helps you understand of following OAuth 2.0 flow: